 If you don't know what the stain is, rinse or soak in cold water before applying a stain-removal treament.
 Get into the habit of checking all your wet clothes for stains before tossing them in the dryer, as this can permanently set a stain.

 Unfortunately, you're not always near a washing machine or stain stick when a clothing disaster strikes.
 Not to worry: Some remedies will work even on set-in spots and stains.
 So treat the stain as soon as possible.

 Mix one part of ammonia to eight portions of water.
-Apply directly on the stain, and let sit for 8 hours.
-Wash the treated garment separately from the rest of your laundry.
+Apply directly on the stain, and let sit for eight hours.
+Then wash the treated garment separately from the rest of your laundry.

-To make this effective stain treatment, mix one teaspoon dish soap and one cup water and apply to the unknown stains.
-Allow to sit for 30 minutes.
+Mix one teaspoon dishwashing liquid and one cup of water.
+Apply to the unknown stain.
+Allow to sit for 30 minutes, machine wash.